kramse/security-courses/courses/system-and-software/system-security/mandatory-assignment-1.md

 Teacher will provide image made in this way:
 * Install a Debian using a small disk size ~10G
-* Install a "root-kit" using the chmod +s on a copy of dash as described in Bishop book page 775.
-Using dash since sh is bash which prevents this!
+* Hack the system -- how is not detailed, maybe easy to guess password
 * Create extra users not usually found on Debian, copies of root with uid 0 or new users with sudo rights

 Students use forensics tools for analyzing this:
 * Suggest using Sleuthkit and Autopsy browser based tool, simple and free
 * Search for your evidence, MAKE SURE to demonstrate how a user would find these - searching for SUID files is one method to document, looking into sudo config and user database is another
 * Present a timeline of when the "hack" occurred, perhaps relate to when system was installed
-* Present as much information as possible about the "malware" (the file found with SUID bit)
+* Present as much information as possible about the "malicious bits"

 The process should be possible to complete in less than 10 hours, but you are welcome to do more.